---

 --vm-size string The VM size to set machines to.
 See "fly platform vm-sizes" for valid values

-option defines a network service to allow the Fly Proxy to reach a local service on the Machine.
-This option gives you access to basic service configuration; the Machines API and Fly Launch both offer more control over the Machine’s config.services
+The --port option defines a network service to allow the Fly Proxy to reach a local service on the Machine.
+This option gives you access to basic service configuration; the Machines API and Fly Launch both offer more control over the Machine’s config.services properties.

 Map any external ports, where the proxy accepts requests directed at the app, to the internal port where the service is listening on IPv4.
 For each port combination, specify the protocol and connection handler(s), using this format: